Rhino & Elephant Conservation Volunteering

 Other projects you might like

-Combine horse riding safaris, anti-poaching patrols and horseback game counts, with hands-on volunteer work with rhinos and elephants.
+Combine horse riding safaris, anti-poaching patrols and horseback game counts, with volunteer work with rhinos and elephants.

-From $1,305
+From $1,435

-1 - 2 weeks
+1 - 3 weeks

-Volunteer at Zimbabweβs only dedicated primate rehabilitation centre.
-Gain animal care experience and assist in wildlife rehabilitation and release.
+Volunteer with monkeys and baboons at Zimbabwe’s only primate rehabilitation centre.
+Gain animal care experience and assist in wildlife rescue.

-From $840
+From $875

 1 - 12 weeks

-From $1,450
+From $1,650

-2 - 16 weeks
+2 - 12 weeks

 Volunteer with rhinos and get practical experience in anti-poaching techniques.
-Learn from South Africaβs most experienced conservationists.
+Learn from South Africa’s most experienced conservationists.

 From $1,395